danielkinahan/numark-mixstream-pro-mixxx-mapping/README.md

 - Jog Mode: Platter adjusts tempo of track temporarily, just like outer wheel

 ## Roadmap Issues
-- [ ] scratchDisable should only be called after jogWheel stops spinning
 - [ ] Autoloop should continue from the same origin beat when changed ?
 - [ ] Remove loopin on trackload
 - [ ] Add ptrexs preference for hotcues/savedloops